-It’s very unlikely your dog would try to eat any raw rice, as it’s quite unappealing – but if they do, have some water close at hand and be prepared for them to cough it back up, as uncooked, rice really has little to offer them beside being a nuisance in the tummy.
+It’s very unlikely your dog would try to eat any raw rice, as it’s quite unappealing – but if they do, have some water close at hand and be prepared for them to cough it back up, as uncooked, rice has little to offer them besides being a nuisance in the tummy.

 However, if you have, for example, instead caught your dog eating a rice dinner with other ingredients, sauces, meats and the like that someone has dropped, you might feel a sense of panic.

-There’s no need for any alarm though, unless the spilled meal happens to be high in onion or garlic content.
+There’s no need for any alarm though unless the spilled meal happens to be high in onion or garlic content.